AndrewLJackson/SIBER/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs
-* There were 2 NOTES.
+* There were 2 NOTEs.
     * The first arises owing to this being a new submission that overwrites the archived version of the same name which was removed owing to it failing checks.
     * The second results from 3 instances of "no visible binding for global variable 'VAR'" all relating to the function `kapow()` and `siberKapow()`.
 These all arise from use of `ggplot2` and 'dplyr'.
 This note can be ignored as the data.frame object passed into `kapow()` and `siberKapow()` will have these variable names.